 - @MoseleyS greatly enhanced the nimrod module to provide richer meta-data translation when loading Nimrod data into cubes.
 This covers most known operational use-cases.
-(PR #3647) - @stephenworsley improved the handling of iris.coords.CellMeasures in the Cube statistical operations collapsed(), aggregated_by() and rolling_window().
+(PR #3647) - @stephenworsley improved the handling of iris.coords.CellMeasures in the Cube statistical operations collapsed(), aggregated\by() and rolling\window().
 These previously removed every CellMeasure attached to the cube.
 Now, a CellMeasure will only be removed if it is associated with an axis over which the statistic is being run.
 (PR #3549) - @stephenworsley, @pp-mo and @abooton added support for CF Ancillary Data variables.
-These are created as iris.coords.AncillaryVariable, and appear as components of cubes much like AuxCoords, with the new Cube methods add_ancillary_variable(), remove_ancillary_variable(), ancillary_variable(), ancillary_variable() and ancillary_variable_dims().
+These are created as iris.coords.AncillaryVariable, and appear as components of cubes much like AuxCoords, with the new Cube methods add\ancillary\variable(), remove\ancillary\variable(), ancillary\variable(), ancillary\variable(), and ancillary\variable\dims().
 They are loaded from and saved to NetCDF-CF files.
 Special support for Quality Flags is also provided, to ensure they load and save with appropriate units.
 (PR #3800) - @bouweandela implemented lazy regridding for the Linear, Nearest, and AreaWeighted regridding schemes.
 (PR #3701) - @bjlittle added logging support within iris.analysis.maths, iris.common.metadata, and iris.common.resolve.
 Each module defines a logging.Logger instance called logger with a default level of INFO.
 To enable DEBUG logging use logger.setLevel("DEBUG").
 (PR #3785) - @bjlittle added the iris.common.resolve module, which provides infrastructure to support the analysis, identification and combination of metadata common between two Cube operands into a single resultant Cube that will be auto-transposed, and with the appropriate broadcast shape.
 (PR #3785) - @bjlittle added the common metadata API, which provides a unified treatment of metadata across Iris, and allows users to easily manage and manipulate their metadata in a consistent way.
 (PR #3785) - @bjlittle added lenient metadata support, to allow users to control strict or lenient metadata equivalence, difference and combination.
 (PR #3785) - @bjlittle added lenient cube maths support and resolved several long standing major issues with cube arithmetic regarding a more robust treatment of cube broadcasting, cube dimension auto-transposition, and preservation of common metadata and coordinates during cube math operations.
 Resolves Issue #1887, Issue #2765, and Issue #3478.
-(PR #3785)
+(PR #3785) - @pp-mo and @TomekTrzeciak enhanced collapse() to allow a 1-D weights array when collapsing over a single dimension.
+Previously, the weights had to be the same shape as the whole cube, which could cost a lot of memory in some cases.
+The 1-D form is supported by most weighted array statistics (such as np.average()), so this now works with the corresponding Iris schemes (in that case, MEAN).
+(PR #3943)